10% off for first time customers! Use code “daytrypfirst” at checkout.

 Consider Supplements

-When getting enough B12 from the food is impossible, one must take supplements.
+When getting enough B12 from food is impossible, one must take supplements.
 Nevertheless, it is advisable to consult your physician before taking the supplements.
-Available B12 supplements include multivitamin pills containing B12, lozenges, B12 injections and fortified cereals.
+Available B12 supplements include multivitamin pills containing B12, lozenges, B12 injections, and fortified cereals.

 Enhance Absorption